 This is a simple and easy breakfast to have any day of the week or for a special Sunday breakfast.
 Top the toast with warm maple syrup and fresh fruit for an even more amazing taste.

 What I love about this simple recipe is that you can freeze it.
 I make sure that the toast is completely cooled before I place two pieces into a ziplock baggie.

 Place it in the freezer and it will last up to 3 months.
 Pop the two pieces of toast into the microwave for a few seconds to reheat for a great breakfast any time.

-French toast brings back that memory of my grandma making it for me when I was a kid.
+French toast with cinnamon brings back that memory of my grandma making it for me when I was a kid.
 It's one of my favorite breakfast recipes.